ankitm123/OMphp/README.md

 # One more PHP framework #

-## Why the name troodon ##
+## What is a troodon? ##
-Initially, the framework was called (the rather dull sounding) OMPHP, which stood fo
+Troodon was one of the smartest dinosaurs ever to have walked the earth.

 ## Motivation ##
 * Attempt to understand php better